ros-naoqi/extrinsic_calibration/README.md

 qicli call ALMotion.setAngles "HeadPitch" 0.0 0.3
 ```

+* take two post-it (one on the top of enougher) and fix it on the right eye of Pepper (to cover this eye with the camera inside)

 * start Naoqi Driver, ensuring that color and IR images are enabled in [share/boot_config.json](http://protolab.aldebaran.com:9000/mummer/naoqi_driver/blob/master/share/boot_config.json)
 ```
 roslaunch naoqi_driver naoqi_driver.launch nao_ip:=<PEPPER_IP>